mxenabled/react-native-widget-sdk/docs/running-example-application.md

 npm install
 ```

-Finally, you can run the app on an iOS or Android simulator.
+Finally, you can run the application on an iOS or Android simulator.

 ```
 npm run ios